James Potts

 • Al-Khorafi v Sarasin-Alpen and Bank Sarasin: DIFC claim acting for Swiss Bank J. Safra Sarasin in relation to mis-selling of $200 million of financial products (with Hodge Malek KC and Yash Bheeroo).

 James has a broad commercial litigation and arbitration in the UK and internationally, particularly in the Middle East, Asia Pacific and Caribbean.
-His work spans disputes in banking and financial services, fraud, energy, cyber and cryptoassets disputes, IT, telecoms and media, shareholder and company disputes (including unfair prejudice petitions), contentious insolvency, and professional negligence.
+His work spans disputes in banking and financial services, fraud, energy, cyber and cryptoassets disputes, IT, telecoms and media, art and cultural heritage, shareholder and company disputes (including unfair prejudice petitions), contentious insolvency, and professional negligence.
 He is regularly instructed in commercial trials and applications for disclosure and interim relief such as freezing, delivery up and search orders.

 Cases of note include: